 Less than a month ago, on September 19th 2022, Adnan Syed was released from incarceration for what was a lifelong prison sentence for murder.
 He had been serving a life sentence since 1999 after he was convicted for strangling his high school classmate and ex-girlfriend Hae Min Lee to death.
 However, like many criminal cases for people of color, he was given an unfair trial without proper due process.
 The prosecution team illegally suppressed exculpatory evidence that would have justifiably helped Adnan Syed’s case for exoneration.
 Furthermore, the plaintiff withheld constructive information about two other suspects that should have been involved in the investigation and charged.
 During a 2019 rehearing, no DNA was found in the car Lee was strangled in.
 It is for these reasons Adnan Syed was released from jail, while the prosecution team had 30 days to proceed with a new trial or drop the case.
-Adnan Syed will not be ruled innocent or not guilty until the case is dropped.
+Adnan Syed could not be ruled innocent or not guilty until the case was dropped.
 The prosecutors proceeded to dropping the case on October,13th 2022.
 Adnan Syed is now a fully exonerated free man.

 Adnan Syed is a first-generation Muslim-American born to Pakistani immigrants.
 When his release from prison due to an unfair trial by jury was publicized, Muslim Twitter rejoiced and began sharply demanding the previously withheld evidence from the prosecuting team be unhidden.
 Others griped about how Syed should be compensated millions of dollars by the State of Maryland for his false conviction.
 I saw one young woman exclaim Adnan Syed should be rewarded the entire Maryland public budget for the state’s negligence because it caused him to lose his entire young adult life.
 It was a well-organized storm of rebuke for the unfair due process their Muslim brother received.
 Immigrant Muslims and first-generation Muslims in the United States of all racial backgrounds collectively made Adnan Syed a nationally trending topic on Twitter.
 I saw Pakistani-Americans, Bangladeshi-Americans, Somali-Americans, Sudanese-Americans, Lebanese-Americans, Egyptian-Americans, and so many other Muslim nationalities of people raising awareness about racial bias in the American justice system.
 Petitions to free